sitedata/checklyhq.com/site/content/docs/api-checks/_index.md

 This is where you determine whether the response of the HTTP request is correct or within acceptable bounds.
 [Read more about assertions]({{< ref "assertions.md" >}})

-These two phases are executed under the hood by the Node.js request library and the chai.js assertions library.
+These two phase are executed under the hood by the Node.js request library and the chai.js assertions library.
 All checks are executed on Amazon's AWS Lambda infrastructure.